 You may qualify for Family Income Supplement (FIS), if you are working for at least 19 hours a week.
 You can continue to claim One-Parent Family Payment and your FIS payment is not counted as means.
 Find out more about Family Income Supplement.

 You may be entitled to an increase in your One-Parent Family Payment if your pay is reduced.
 To get an increase in your One-Parent Family Payment send a current payslip (showing your reduced pay) with a letter from your employer, confirming your new work situation, to the social welfare local office dealing with your claim.

 If your pay is reduced and you are getting Family Income Supplement (FIS), your FIS payment will stay the same.
 If the number of hours you work each week is reduced to below 19 hours (38 hour per fortnight) you are no longer entitled to FIS.
 You should notify the FIS section if the hours you work fall below the minimum requirement.

 You may be entitled to an increase in your Rent Supplement.
 If you rent from a local authority or housing association you should contact them to find out if you are entitled to a reduction in your rent.
 If you are not getting a medical card or GP visit card you should find out if you now qualify.

 If you are getting a One-Parent Family Payment and take time off work following the birth of a child you will get credited contributions.

-You can do a FÁS training course and keep your One-Parent Family Payment.
+You can do a FÁS training course and keep your One-Parent Family Payment (new applicants in 2014 will no longer be able to get a FÁS training allowance).
 However your OFP will be reduced as your FÁS training allowance will be assessed against it as income.
 You will not get a training bonus of €20 per week, unless you are progressing from at least 12 months on a CE Scheme or Job Initiative programme.

 |One-Parent Family Payment||Weekly rate (maximum)|